Douglas Co. Colorado School Choice - Background

-Florence and Derrick Doyle have three children: Dominick, who recently completed his sophomore year at Regis Jesuit High School, a Catholic high school in Aurora; and twins Donovan and Alexandra, who just completed eighth grade at Sagewood Middle School, a district public school.
-Florence and Derrick are very happy with the education that Dominick is receiving at Regis and would like to send Donovan and Alexandra there for the 2011-2012 school year.
-Because Dominick was already at Regis when the program was enacted, he is ineligible for a scholarship.
-But Donovan and Alexandra are eligible and have received scholarships, and the district has approved Regis as a participating school for the program.
+Florence and Derrick Doyle have twins, Donovan and Alexandra, who just completed eighth grade at Sagewood Middle School, a district public school.
+Florence and Derrick would like to send them to Regis Jesuit High School, a Catholic high school in Aurora, for the 2011-2012 school year.
+Donovan and Alexandra have received scholarships, and the district has approved Regis as a participating school for the program.

 Diana and Mark Oakley have three children, all of whom attend Eagle Ridge Elementary, a district public school.
 Nathaniel (Nate) just completed sixth grade; Amber, fourth grade; and Joshua, first grade.
 Amber and Joshua are doing well at Eagle Ridge and the Oakleys are happy to keep these children in the public schools where they feel they are being well served.
 But Nate, who has Asperger’s Syndrome, is not faring so well with his public schooling.